kitlith/rseq_rs/README.md

 TBH I still expect some breakage from the current code, so make sure to make a GitHub issue on crashes or things not working as expected.

+I'm also putting more work into [GotaSequenceCmd](https://github.com/kitlith/GotaSequenceCmd) now, so you may want to use that instead of this.

 # Usage

 ## Disassemble